Auto-Responders That Actually Read the Email

 Draft queued for human review

-The agent calls reply_email with the drafted response and oversight_mode set to gated_send.
-The message is held in the pending queue rather than delivered.
-Reviewers access the queue via list_pending and see the original email, full thread, and proposed reply side by side.
+The agent calls the reply endpoint (POST /v1/mailboxes/{mailbox_id}/reply/{email_id}) with the drafted response.
+With the mailbox in gated_send mode, the message is held in the pending queue rather than delivered.
+Reviewers access the queue via GET /v1/oversight/pending and see the original email, full thread, and proposed reply side by side.

 5

-The reviewer calls decide_email with decision: approve, approve with a revised_body, or reject with a rejection_note.
+The reviewer calls POST /v1/oversight/decide with {email_id, action} where action is approve or reject.
 Approved messages deliver immediately.
-Rejected drafts can trigger a revision loop in your agent.
+Rejected drafts can trigger a revision loop in your agent, which drafts again and queues a fresh reply.

 6